srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_11-introduction-to-azure-iot-edge.md

 1. To display the **Connection String** for your IoT Edge device, enter the following command:

     ```cmd/sh
-    az iot hub device-identity show-connection-string --device-id myEdgeDevice --hub-name iot-az220-training-_{YOUR-ID}_
+    az iot hub device-identity show-connection-string --device-id myEdgeDevice --hub-name iot-az220-training-_{your-id}_
     ```

-    Be sure to replace the `{YOUR-ID}` placeholder with the YOUR-ID value that you created at the start of this course.
+    Be sure to replace the `{your-id}` placeholder with the YOUR-ID value that you created at the start of this course.

 1. Copy the value of the `connectionString` from the JSON output of the command, and then save it for reference later.